 In Memoriam: Okla Elliot

 I have sad news to report.
-A fella I knew from my MA program at Ohio State, Okla Elliot, passed away two night ago.
+A fella I knew from my MA program at Ohio State, Okla Elliot, passed away two nights ago.
 That he was in his mid-30s is tragic enough, but he was also one of the most energetic intellectuals and academics I've ever known.
 Although he was around my age, here's a list of his accomplishments:

 • Ph.D. in Holocaust and Legal Studies